tugkan35/tugkan35/README.md

 I focus on **frontend development and user interface design**, building responsive and user-friendly web interfaces using **HTML, CSS, JavaScript, jQuery, and Bootstrap**.

-I also have experience with **Node.js**, where I use AI tools as part of my development workflow to research solutions, troubleshoot technical issues, understand backend concepts, and improve my code.
+I also have experience with **Node.js**, **Microsoft SQL Server, and MySQL**, working with backend technologies, structured data, and database-related tasks.

+I use **AI tools** as part of my development workflow to research solutions, troubleshoot technical issues, improve my code, understand backend concepts, and learn new technologies more efficiently.

-In addition, I have experience with **Microsoft SQL Server** for data analysis and working with structured data.
+I also have **basic-level knowledge of Python**, which I use to understand programming concepts and work with simple scripts and programming tasks.

-I also have experience in **video editing and visual content creation** using Adobe Premiere Pro, Adobe After Effects, Adobe Photoshop, and Canva.
+In addition, I have experience in **video editing and visual content creation** using **Adobe Premiere Pro, Adobe After Effects, Adobe Photoshop, and Canva**.

-I enjoy learning new technologies, improving my development skills, and creating practical digital solutions.
+I enjoy learning new technologies, improving my development skills, and creating practical, modern, and user-friendly digital experiences.

 ---